José María Arizmendiarrieta: Assigned to Mondragon: 1941–1954

-The year 1946 Arizmendiarrieta led to an important qualitative leap in training, by selecting the best eleven young people who had completed their High Level Vocational Cycle studies, to pursue higher studies in Industrial Engineering on their own, but enrolled in the universityin the University of Zaragoza, located 200 km away.
-During the day they worked 55 hours a week at the Locksmith Union, and at night they studied guided by teachers from the Professional School.
-They were examined in person in July, and all passed the five courses, and among them were the five entrepreneurs of what in 1956 was the first cooperative, ULGOR.
-On the other hand, the same year and following his thought of "theology of reality", he managed to create an anti-tuberculosis dispensary in the small Mondragon Community Health Center.
+In the year 1946, Arizmendiarrieta made an important qualitative leap in training, by selecting the best eleven young people who had completed their High Level Vocational Cycle studies, to pursue higher studies in Industrial engineering, but enrolled in the University of Zaragoza, located 200 km away.
+During the day they worked 55 hours a week at the Locksmith Union, and at night they studied under the guidance of teachers from the Professional School.
+They were examined in person in July, and all passed the five courses.
+Among them were the five entrepreneurs of what in 1956 was the first cooperative, ULGOR.
+In addition, the same year and following his thought of "theology of reality", he managed to create an anti-tuberculosis dispensary in the small Mondragon Community health center.

 The year 1947 and the following years were socially convulsive, with wage claims from the workers in several companies, with the support and participation of Arizmendiarrieta in the preparation of the writings, as works of social apostolate.
 All this while maintaining his good relationship with the businessmen, who supported him in the creation of the League of Education and Culture foundation for the promotion of the common good.
 But over time, clashes arose between the paternalistic leadership of the Locksmith Union and the engineering students.

-In 1952 the new Zaldispe Professional School promoted by Arizmendiarrieta was inaugurated, keeping himself humbly in the audience, while the Minister of Education, the Civil Governor, the Bishop, the President of the Provincial Council and other authorities were on the platform.
+In 1952 the new Zaldispe Professional School promoted by Arizmendiarrieta was inaugurated.
+He humbly confined himself to the audience, while the Education minister, the Civil Governor, the Bishop, the President of the Provincial Council and other authorities were on the platform.
 In the same act, the first class of Industrial Engineers received their titles from Minister Joaquín Ruiz Jiménez.
 Within its social projects, in August 1953 the first stone of the new housing complex for workers in the Makatzena neighborhood was laid, after creating the charitable construction entity "Mondragon Home Association".
 Arizmendiarrieta put his working-class ideology into practice through an austere life: without salaries, traveling by train with a third-class ticket or in friends' cars, and moving around Mondragon with his modest bicycle, as the working class did.